BorschCode/from-legacy-to-modern/README.md

 # Legacy to Modern Migration Project

-This project demonstrates the migration from a legacy CodeIgniter PHP 5.4 application to a modern Laravel 12 dockerized application.
+This project documents the migration of a legacy CodeIgniter 3 (PHP 5.4) application to a modern Laravel 12 application running in a Dockerized environment.

 ## Table of Contents